apache/nuttx/configs/stm32f429i-disco/README.txt

           $ cd ~/nuttx-code/nuttx
           $ make

-    3. Performance is not so good in this example configuration because it uses the slower SPI interfaces.

     STATUS:
       17-01-08:  There are instabilities in this configuration that make it not usable on this platform.
 While the equivalent configuration works on other platforms, this one does not:  The calculator display does not form properly.
 There are fails in the NxTerm display, usually around the point where the display should scroll up.

         Update:  With all optimizations disabled, the issue seems to go away.
         So this is most likely due to using high levels of optimization with a bleeding edge GCC toolchain.
+      17-11-15: The original configuration used the slower SPI LCD interface.
+        The configuration was converted to use the high performance LTDC frame buffer interface.
+Performance is now excellent and I see none of the instabilities mentioned above even at high levels of optimization.

+        The difficulty that I experienced was touching the tiny icons on the menus.
+The touscreen controller (along with my fat fingers) does not appear to have sufficient precision to work in this way.
+Larger icons would likely make the interface easier to use.

   usbnsh:
   ------